Environmentally Sustainable Design

 Green Star

 Green Star is the Green Building Council of Australia’s certification system.
-Their Design and As Built rating tool assesses a broad range of ESD categories and is suitable for assessing large-scale developments.
+Green Star Buildings tool assesses a broad range of ESD categories and is suitable for assessing large-scale developments.
 Reliance on operational commitments to gain a Green Star benchmarked rating will not be accepted at planning stage.

 Please note: Green Star equivalency has been denounced by GBCA, so the Council do not accept Green Star equivalency.
 If the applicant does not intend to formally register the project with the GBCA and complete the Design Review as part of the planning permit process, the project should use the BESS tool to demonstrate compliance with Council’s ESD Policy